top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 | It is very easy to understand  | One does not understand why the newer system works better.  |

 *Important notes:*
-- The two duckiebots only differ by the anti instagram algorithm.
+- The two Duckiebots only differ by the Anti-Instagram algorithm.
 Everything else stays the same!
 - If we don't have enough space we could run two similar videos in parallel.
-One of the old-version-duckiebot and one of the new-version-duckiebot.
+One of the old-version-Duckiebot and one of the new-version-Duckiebot.
 [Scenario II]

 *Material needed [Scenario I]:*
-1. Full version of duckietown
+1. Full version of Duckietown
-2. 2 Full working duckiebots
+2. 2 Full working Duckiebots
 3. A table to cover a part of the Duckietown to produce shadows
 4. Dimmable light sources, in order to create a various lightning settings.